-2 - Continue to address the environment, health, safety, and sustainability in the development of voluntary consensus standards the needs of all stakeholders are considered and that decisions are based on a preponderance of objective evidence.
-Active participation by government, consumers, and industry on standards is essential to forge the trust and synergy needed to develop standards that meet society's needs today and tomorrow.
+Consideration of the environment, health, safety and sustainability has always been a key concern of the U.S. standards system and will continue to be so in the future.
+It is important to take a balanced approach to ensure that the needs of all stakeholders are considered and that decisions are based on a preponderance of objective evidence.
+Active participation by government, consumers, professional organizations, and industry in the development of voluntary consensus standards is essential to forge the trust and synergy needed to develop standards that meet society's needs, today and tomorrow.
 Tactical initiatives include: